Augusta, Georgia: Development

 Augusta developed rapidly as a market town as the Black Belt in the Piedmont was developed for cotton cultivation.
 Invention of the cotton gin made processing of short-staple cotton profitable, and this type of cotton was well-suited to the upland areas.
 Cotton plantations were worked by slave labor, with hundreds of thousands of slaves shipped from the Upper South to the Deep South in the domestic slave trade.
 Many of the slaves were brought from the Lowcountry, where their Gullah culture had developed on the large Sea Island cotton and rice plantations.

-During the American Civil War, Augusta was home to many war industries including powder-works facilities.
-After the war, Augusta had a booming textile industry leading to the construction of many mills along the Augusta Canal to include Enterprise Mill, Sibley Mill, and King Mill.
+During the American Civil War, Augusta was home to many war industries, including the main facilities of the vast Confederate Powderworks.
+After the war, Augusta had a booming textile industry, lead by the construction of many mills along the Augusta Canal to include Enterprise Mill, Sibley Mill, and King Mill.

-The city experienced the Augusta Fire of 1916, which damaged 25 blocks of the town and many buildings of historical significance.
+The devastating Augusta fire of 1916 damaged 25 blocks of the city's downtown and wiped out many buildings of historical significance, some dating back to the 18th century.

-As a major city in the area, Augusta was a center of activities during Reconstruction and after.
-In the mid-20th century, it was a site of civil rights demonstrations.
+Augusta was a major center of economic activity during Reconstruction and thereafter.
+In the mid-20th century, it was a site of civil-rights demonstrations.
 In 1970, Charles Oatman, a mentally disabled teenager, was killed by his cellmates in an Augusta jail.
-A protest against his death broke out in a riot involving 500 people, after six black men were killed by police, each found to have been shot in the back.
-The noted singer and entertainer James Brown was called in to help quell lingering tensions, which he succeeded in doing.
+A protest against his death broke out into a riot involving some 500 people; during the unrest, six Black men were killed by police, each found to have been shot in the back.
+Noted singer and entertainer James Brown, a native of Augusta, was called in to help quell lingering tensions, at which he succeeded.

 Hyde Park contamination

-In 1993, an area known as Hyde Park in Augusta, Georgia, was investigated by the EPA for contamination.
+In 1993, an area known as Hyde Park in Augusta was investigated by the EPA for contamination.
 The investigation totaled $1.2 million.
 Air, groundwater, and soil were all believed to be contaminated, and people living in the area were hoping for government assistance to move away from Hyde Park.
 Two of five neighborhoods in Hyde Park appeared to have arsenic, chromium, and dioxin, while all five were found to have PCBs and lead.
 However, residents were told it was not a risk to their health unless they somehow ingested it on a regular basis.
-At the time the article was written, the citizens still questioned why the EPA and ATSDR (Agency for Toxic Disease Registry) did not consider these chemicals as a threat to them.
-Hyde Park also has higher rates of certain illnesses (such as cancer, infections, rashes) than the average in America, and the citizens question why that is not considered.
+At the time the article was written, the citizens still questioned why the EPA and the Agency for Toxic Disease Registry did not consider these chemicals as a threat to them.
+Hyde Park also has higher rates of certain illnesses (such as cancer, infections, and rashes) than the average in America, and the citizens question why that was not considered.